xo/usql/README.md

 Query Buffer
   \e [FILE] [LINE]      edit the query buffer (or file) with external editor
   \p                    show the contents of the query buffer
+  \raw                  show the raw (non-interpolated) contents of the query buffer
   \r                    reset (clear) the query buffer
   \w FILE               write query buffer to file